juaaju/portofolio/content/projects/project-7.md

 ## Architecture
 The application uses a microservices architecture with separate services for web interface, API handling, and AI inference, ensuring scalability and maintainability.

-## Competition Achievement
-Submitted as part of Internal Pertamina Competition for HSSE innovation initiatives.